vsdudakov/fastadmin/README.md

 FastAdmin was built with relations in mind and admiration for the excellent and popular Django Admin.
 It's engraved in its design that you may configure your admin dashboard for FastAPI easiest way.

-Note

-FastAdmin supports only Tortoise ORM (SQLAlchemy, Pony ORM and others are in plans).

 ## Why was FastAdmin built?

 FastAPI is gaining huge popularity as an asyncio, minimalistic API framework, but there is no simple and clear system for administration your data.